 Am I alive?
 This was Alexx Junder’s first thought.
 His eyes were sealed tight, and ears rang from indistinct noises.
-Recollecting for answers only produced shattered memories.
+Trying to recall how he wound up here, wherever ‘here’ was, only produced shattered memories.
 Images of voyaging on the Night Reaver, acquiring maps in a bottle from an old man, and entering a dark hallway to an ancient maze.
 Visions followed of strange creatures, his first mate Ron, a man released from a glowing cage, red symbols, a black portal, and then nothing.
 Alexx wished he knew how long it’d been since he passed out.
 Noises- briefly muffled- were coming in clearer.
 From all around, fire cracked from fresh wood, animals screeched, wings flapped, and people screamed in terror.
-He was waking up, yet kept his eyes shut.
-No pleasant sounds filled his ears, and perhaps if he played dead for a little while longer, whatever was out there would pass.
+He was waking up yet kept his eyes shut.
+No pleasant sounds filled his ears.
+Perhaps if he played dead for a little while longer, whatever was out there would pass.

 After everything, I've got nothing.
 Nothing...
 Nine years, and nothing to show for it.
 I s’ppose I'll just lay here until this chaos dies down.
 And then… screw it all.

-Though afraid to open his eyes, curiosity urged him to find out where he was and how close to death he was.
+Though afraid to open his eyes, curiosity urged him to find out where he was and how close to death.

 “I know that you have awakened.
 Rise, young sea thief, your attention is requested.”

-He stopped thinking about anything.
 Alexx recognized that archaic, deep voice as Senkazital, the one from the cage.
-He quickly understood the circumstances entirety, he was already dead.
+He quickly understood the circumstances; he was already dead.

 Said Senkazital with a subtle deep pitch, “I thought for a moment you had given up on living.
 Hearken to me now, vessel; your master needs you.”

-Questions stirred in Alexx’s head for which he could find no reasonable answer.
+Questions stirred in Alexx’s head, but he could find no reasonable answer.
 Was his crew still at the docks?
 Were they even alive?
 Where were all the people of Lanrete?
 How could Senkazital have caused so much destruction in such a short amount of time?
 What about now?
 Was he going to torture him, kill him?
 And where did Ron go?
 One question above all could not be silenced.

 How did I get up here?

-All of these thoughts disappeared as a new sensation was emerging.
+All of these thoughts disappeared as a new sensation emerged.
 The feeling was returning to his body.
-Before, he could feel nothing and trying to move was pointless.
-Now, the cold embrace of stone and heat from the flames, gradually entered his senses.
-Feelings of pressure swarmed all over his body, altering into pain.
+Before, moving was pointless as the only sensation he felt was pain".
+Now, the cold embrace of stone and heat from the flames gradually entered his senses.
+Sensations of pressure swarmed all over his body, altering into pain.
 Alexx glanced toward the ground and noticed blood -his blood- on the stones in a pool.
-With fear feeding his energy, he forced his head up to see his body covered in bite marks, claw gashes, exposed bone, and various other bruises and wounds from fallen rubble.
-The agony intensified, and his voice was failing him.
+With fear feeding his energy, he forced his head up to see his body covered in bite marks, claw gashes, exposed bone, and various other bruises and wounds.
+The agony intensified, and his voice failed him.

-His breathing grew heavier, mind frantically going in circles.
+His breathing grew heavier, mind frantically reeling.
 He wanted to scream, cover his injuries, hold the blood in, call for help, something, but it seemed the only realistic idea was a slow, asinine death.
 He tried lifting his arm, but it cracked.
 The torment was enough to push Alexx to cry out.
-He continued to groan as his arms wrapped around him.
+He continued to groan as his arms fell atop him.
 That failed to help, but it was all he could do, besides gasping for air.

 “Worry not.
 You will live, seafarer,” the dark master said calmly, offering no immediate help, “Your body will regenerate in time.
-But for now you must pay attention, for I have important things for you to hear.”
+Now you must pay attention, for I have important things for you to hear.”

 Alexx gritted his teeth and groaned again, moving his head to look towards Senkazital.
 After all, he was the only hope for staying alive at the moment.